-By minoring in professional writing, you can add an important component to your preparation for life as a professional.
+By pursuing a minor in professional writing, you can add an important component to your preparation for life as a professional.
 Some examples are:

 In business, you may write pitches, memos, proposals, progress reports, analytical reports, letters, emails, social media content, and business plans.